tonykolomeytsev/bagimages/README.md

 ## Features

-- Export from several topics at the same time (select topics with regex)
+- Export from topics by name and by regular expressions.
-- Specify from what second (in bag's time) to start the export.
+- Export at the specified time intervals from the beginning of the bag file.
-- Specify number of images to export.
+- Export the specified number of frames with a certain step.

 ## How to install?